dnavaria/kodekloud-notes/docker-notes.md

 	- This is the root process and kicks off all the other process in the system by the time the system.
 	- By the time the system boots up completely we have a handful of processes running this can be seen by running the PS command to list all the running processes.
 	- The `process id` are uniqure and two processes cannot have the same `process id`.
-	- Now if we weere to create a container which is basically like a child sytem within the current system, the chlid system needs to think that it is an independent system on its own and it has its own set of processes originating from the root process with a `process id of 1`.
+	- Now if we were to create a container which is basically like a child sytem within the current system, the chlid system needs to think that it is an independent system on its own and it has its own set of processes originating from the root process with a `process id of 1`.
 	- But we know there is no hard isolation between the underlying container and the host, so the process running inside the container are in fact processes running on the underlying host and two process cannot have `process id 1`.
 	- This is where namespaces comes into play.
 	- With process id namespaces each process can have multiple process ids associated with it.